Top 10 Investments with 10% Returns

 - Best for: Anybody willing to take on the risk and extra work of owning a business

 However, many local businesses sell for between 2–5x profits.
-That can equates to a 20–50% annual return if the company's profits remain stable.
+That equates to a 20–50% annual return if the company's profits remain stable.

 Plus, like real estate, getting started can be capital-intensive and lead to idiosyncratic risk (a lot of money tied up in a single investment with an unknown outcome).